 AUSTRALIA: Company creates virtually fat-free crisps

+S'OK Real Potato Chip Company of Australia is claiming that it has managed to produce potato crisps that contain only 3% fat.
 It took the company more than a year, and A$4m (US$2.2m), to perfect the baking technique that enabled the nearly fat-free crisp to be created.

 Get full access to all content, just $1 for 30 days